I write haiku and contemporary poetry which has been published in Australia and around the world.

 Since 2003, my haiku have appeared regularly in the major international haiku journals and in anthologies such as Haiku 21: an anthology of contemporary English-language haiku, A Vast Sky: An Anthology of Contemporary World Haiku, Nest Feathers (selected haiku from The Heron’s Nest), The Wonder Code, and Haiku in English: The First Hundred Years.

-I collaborated with Vanessa Proctor from Sydney in writing Blowing Up Balloons: baby poems for parents (Red Moon Press).
-This collection of haiku, which celebrates the joys of parenthood, was released in 2017.
+My haiku collection, titled breaking my journey, was published by Red Moon Press in 2020.
+Previously, I collaborated with Vanessa Proctor from Sydney in writing Blowing Up Balloons: baby poems for parents (Red Moon Press, 2017).

 My home is in Australia’s national capital city: Canberra.
 The Capital Region has an active arts scene spanning poetry, sculpture, painting, theatre, music and more.
 I trust you enjoy reading about poetry events in the region, and I hope my poems connect with you.